-A masters degree in chemistry prepares you for a job in a countless number of industries and for Ph.D. programs in chemistry.
+A chemistry master's degree that prepares you for jobs in countless industries and for Ph.D. programs in chemistry.
 Maximize your career potential by gaining skills that are transferable to any field of interest.

 The program offers two options: a thesis or a project.
 Concentrations are available in organic chemistry, analytical chemistry, inorganic chemistry, physical chemistry, polymer chemistry, materials science, and biochemistry.
 Customized concentrations are available to accommodate specific student interests and needs relating to graduate study in chemistry.